wp-plugins/really-simple-csv-importer/readme.txt

 * `post_parent`: (int) The post parent id.
 Used for page or hierarchical post type.
 * `menu_order`: (int)
 * `post_type`: ('post' or 'page' or any other post type name)
+* `post_thumbnail`: (string) The uri or path of the post thumbnail.
+  E.g. http://example.com/example.jpg or /path/to/example.jpg
 * `post_category`: (string, comma divided) slug of post categories
 * `post_tags`: (string, comma divided) name of post tags
 * `{custom_field}`: (string) any other column labels used as custom field
 * `{tax_$taxonomy}`: (string, comma divided) any field prefixed with tax_ in the "custom_field" area will be used as a custom taxonomy.
 Entries are names, not slugs

 Note: To set the page template of a page, use custom field key of `_wp_page_template`.
 Note: If providing a post_status of 'future' you must specify the post_date in order for WordPress to know when to publish your post.

 = Advanced Custom Fields plugin integrate =
 If advanced custom field key is exists, importer will trying to use [update_field](http://www.advancedcustomfields.com/resources/functions/update_field/) function instead of built-in add_post_meta function.
 How to find advanced custom field key: [Finding the field key](http://www.advancedcustomfields.com/resources/functions/update_field/#finding-the%20field%20key)

-Note: multiple value is not supported yet.

 = Official public repository =
 Add star and read future issues about rs-csv-importer on [GitHub](https://github.com/hissy/rs-csv-importer)!